 Venue: ETC’s Venue at Chancery Lane, 50 – 52 Chancery Lane, London WC2A 1HL.

 Maximum Class Size: The maximum number of students per class is 12.

-Alternatively, if you would prefer for me to invoice you directly please contact me about this.
+I am also happy to invoice you directly if this is what you prefer – please contact me about this.